What is the Difference Between Cubic Zirconia VS Natural Diamonds

 One thing to take note is that the weight of a CZ crystal is about 75 percent more than that of a diamond.
 This means if you compare one-carat diamond to a similar sized CZ, the CZ comes in weighing around 1.75 carats.

-Unlike diamonds that have inclusions or imperfections, CZ is flawless.
+Unlike diamonds that have inclusions or imperfections, Cubic Zirconia Simulated Diamond is flawless.

 CZ has two main things that prevent it from having an identical appearance to diamonds.